 The effectiveness of the Board of Directors' management oversight function is evaluated each year by the hhc Governance Committee.
 If any issues related to the operation of the Board of Directors, etc., are identified, a request and proposal for improvement are submitted to the Board of Directors and operational divisions.
 In the corporate governance evaluation, the status of the activities of the Board of Directors and other management councils is inspected and evaluated based on the recognition of issues in the previous fiscal year, issues are identified for the next fiscal year, and improvement measures are presented, thereby implementing the Plan-Do-Check-Act (PDCA) cycle.
-In FY2017, it was decided that an outside organization would conduct an inspection and review of the processes and evaluation results once every 3 years to ensure the appropriateness of corporate governance evaluation in a continuous and stable manner.
-Such an inspection and review were carried out in FY2023.
-On April 25, 2024, the Board of Directors discussed the Board of Directors evaluation, Self-review of the Corporate Governance Principles, and Self-review of Internal Control Regulations compiled by the hhc Governance Committee, and approved the FY2023 Corporate Governance Evaluation.
+On April 23, 2025, the Board of Directors discussed the results of the Self-review of the Corporate Governance Principles, Self-review of Internal Control Regulations, and the hhc Governance Committee-compiled Board of Directors evaluation, and passed resolution on the FY2024 Corporate Governance Evaluation as follows.